joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 This repository is an expression of enjoyment of logic programming by those who value high-quality educational materials.
 At the time of the repository's construction, there are several great texts in logic programming (including answer set programming), however few available texts address the particular "Algorithms in" niche.
 As our goals are primarily educational, software examples are constructed under the following assumptions:

-* Simple, well-organized/documented examples.
+* Simple, well-organized/documented code examples.
 * Inclusion of a wide-variety of well-studied problems.
 * Problem documentation, with examples.
-* Additional utilities (where needed) to support understanding.
+* Additional utilities (where needed) to support understanding or use.

 While efficiency of our solutions isn't a primary guiding concern, we encourage the user to push the limits of our implementations--you may be surprised regarding what some of them may accomplish in (in many instances) 2-5 lines of code!
 Keep in mind that, due to the largely $NP-Complete$ and $NP-Hard$ complexity classes most examples occupy, the fastest (known) algorithms for many of these problems are exponential or worse.
 At the most extreme end, some of our implementations may be usable for dozens/hundreds/thousands of inputs.

 The inclusion of additional software is multi-purpose.
 First, this allows us to provide solutions to problems that are encoded fairly strictly in the logical/ASP paradigm, with non-declarative (sometimes called "impure") notions such as input parsing and output generation moved to different portions of the toolchain. [^2] Additionally, we hope that these additional utilities will help the user in their journey of understanding how to program in the ASP paradigm.
-The separation of functionalities with ASP languages can be rather extreme (s.t. input parsing and output formatting aren't even a part of the base language).
-Because purely predicate-based output (e.g., `attribute(atom)`) can prove difficult to parse for many problems--especially with larger instances.
+Because human predicate-based output (e.g., `attribute(literal)`) can prove difficult to parse for many problems--especially with larger instances--we have provided printing software for nearly all implementations.
+Likewise, custom problem generators have been written for many/most problems to allow the user to easily explore the various facets of each implementation.

 By providing an end-to-end toolchain, from problem generation to solving to presentation, we hope that we have created a toolset that is flexible, comprehensible, and easy to modify and apply to new domains.